How to play fantasy football during a pandemic: Tips for an unpredictable season

-Due to the coronavirus pandemic, the NFL season might not happen as planned.
+Due to COVID-19, the NFL season might not unfold as planned.
 It's still on schedule for now, but games could be delayed, and the season could be shortened or canceled.
 In fantasy football, you take turns drafting real players to your team, and your success is determined by how well they actually play in real life.
 If the season doesn't happen, neither does its fantasy counterpart.

 The uncertainty could have large ramifications on a league I've built with nine friends (including fellow CNETer Ry Crist) over the course of a decade, but we're persisting anyway.
 Here are a few ways we're preparing for the uncertainty of the 2020 NFL season while still planning to have fun and play our game together.